wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1.  <a target="_blank" href="https://docs.aws.amazon.com/timestream/latest/developerguide/what-is-timestream.html"><img align="right" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390286/aws-icons/Amazon-Timestream.png>Amazon Timestream</a> is a Time Series database designed to store a large amount of sensor data for IoT and DevOps application monitoring.
 It keeps recent data in memory and automatically moves historical data to a cost-optimized storage tier.
 It integrates with AWS IoT Core, Amazon Kinesis, Amazon MSK, open-source Telegraf, Amazon QuickSight, SageMaker.

-1. As a serverless provider, the Athena web service is always ready to query data.
-So it is used for infrequent or ad hoc data analysis such as any type of log data exported into S3, such as Application Load Balancer, Amazon CloudWatch app logs, AWS CloudTrail, Amazon CloudFront, etc.

 1. Kinesis <strong>IoT Core</strong> provides a GUI to manage telemetry from robots.